jangouts/jangouts/doc/IMPLEMENTATION.md

-# Jangouts - Working Details
+# Jangouts - Implementation and Working Details

 ## How Janus makes it possible?